FAQ: What do I need to add a Matter device to the SmartThings app? Do I need a bridge router device?

 What is a Thread Border Router? | Know-how | matter-smarthome

-5) many devices are not individually certified for matter, but can be brought into matter through their own brand’s matter controller.
-This includes many zigbee devices, even better, sometimes that brand’s matter controller can also act as a “Matter bridge“ and share those nonMatter devices with other matter commissioners.
+5) many devices are not individually certified for matter, but can be brought into matter through a matter bridge.
+This includes many zigbee devices, if their brand (or a third-party company) offers a “Matter bridge“ that can share those nonMatter devices with other matter commissioners.
 This is similar to how a hue bridge has always worked without matter to expose its connected devices to other home automation platforms.

 So in this device class, the matter bridge is certified for matter, but the individual end devices are not.
 This is also similar to how bridge devices work with Apple HomeKit.